-You must give a minimum of 1 metre when passing a cyclist where the speed limit is 60km/hr or less, or 1.5 metres over 60km/hr.
+You must give a minimum of 1m when passing a cyclist where the speed limit is 60km/hr or less, or 1.5m over 60km/hr.
 Cyclists have the same rights and responsibilities as drivers and are legally allowed to ride two abreast on NT roads.

 Overtaking road trains

-Road trains are common in the NT and can have three trailers and be over 50 metres long and 2.5 metres wide.
-It can take up to 2.5 kilometres to overtake a road train at 100km/h.
+Road trains are common in the NT and can have three trailers and be over 50m long and 2.5m wide.
+It can take up to 2.5km to overtake a road train at 100km/h.
 When you overtake you need to be able to see at least one kilometre of clear road ahead.
 Allow plenty of room before you overtake as they may sway from side to side.

-If you are being overtaken by a road train, maintain your speed, don’t move off the road and only slow down once the road train moves out to pass you.
+If you’re being overtaken by a road train, maintain your speed, don’t move off the road and only slow down once the road train moves out to pass you.

-When approaching an oncoming road train on a single lane road, or an unsealed road, slow down then gradually move off the road and drive slowly along the shoulder until it is clear to move back onto the road.
+When approaching an oncoming road train on a single lane road, or an unsealed road, slow down then gradually move off the road and drive slowly along the shoulder until it’s clear to move back onto the road.

 During the wet season (November to April) heavy rains are expected and roads may flood.
 If you encounter a flooded road, wait until the water has subsided to less than the wading depth for the vehicle (refer to the owner’s manual) before trying to cross.

-Never attempt to cross fast flowing water and always expect damage to the road surface underneath the water, even if you cannot see it.
+Never attempt to cross fast flowing water, and always expect damage to the road surface underneath the water, even if you can’t see it.
 If in doubt, find another route to get to your destination safely.

 Heavy rain makes it hard to see and harder to stop because the roads are more slippery than usual.
 Slow down and allow more space between vehicles, alternatively pull off to the side of the road.
 Keep your headlights on so others can see you.